 The original ‘ole man’s collection had Straight Arrow #1 and #3 from January 1950 and June 1950 respectively (Magazine Enterprises).
-He would have been nine years old when he bought them fresh off the newsstand – probably about the same age as me when I first got my hands on them.
+He would have been nine years old when he bought them fresh off the newsstand – about the same age as me when I first discovered his stash and got my own hands on them.
 It’s what first led me to discover Frank Frazetta (illustrator of the cover of the bear attack on #3 and the cover of #22* below as well).
 The artists on #1 and #38* below is Fred Meagher).

 This is the first comic book series that I’ve come across that was created by an advertising agency.
 In 1947 the National Biscuit Company (Nabisco) wanted to break into the burgeoning morning breakfast cereal market dominated by Post, Kellogg’s and General Mills.
 It hired the McCann-Erickson agency to work its creative magic for the Shredded Wheat product.
 What they came up with was one of the magical moments in advertising history, where the idea itself grows to become as successful as the brand it was originally designed to promote.
 The marketing team at Nabisco remained fully engaged in content and story across all its media outlets.

 Straight Arrow was first developed into as a radio show targeted toward the audience of prospective Shredded Wheat consumers.
 The character designed to resonate with them was the son of a Comanche Indian chief, riding his “Lone Ranger-like” Palomino named Fury from a “bat-like” secret cave and using his warrior skills of incredible archer accuracy to right wrongs (typically the evils of greed or lust).
 Steve Adams, proprietor at Broken Bow Ranch, was his secret identity and only “Packy” McCloud knew who Steve really was.